Capped Rate Mortgages

 Advantages & Disadvantages

-With a capped rate mortgage you have peace of mind knowing that your payments won’t go above a certain level.
+With a capped rate mortgage you have peace of mind.
+You know that your payments won’t go above a certain level.

 Interest rates can still go up on a capped mortgage, but only as high as the cap.
 Therefore, you should calculate your budget carefully to make sure you can cope with any rise in rates up to your cap.
 Your mortgage adviser will discuss this with you and provide an idea of what repayment amounts might be expected at different rates.